John Pilger

-Pilger is a strong critic of American, Australian, and British foreign policy, which he considers to be driven by an imperialist and colonialist agenda.
-Pilger has also criticised his native country's treatment of Indigenous Australians.
+Pilger was a critic of American, Australian, and British foreign policy, which he considered to be driven by an imperialist and colonialist agenda.
+He criticised his native country's treatment of Indigenous Australians.
 He first drew international attention for his reports on the Cambodian genocide.

-His career as a documentary film maker began with The Quiet Mutiny (1970), made during one of his visits to Vietnam, and has continued with over 50 documentaries since.
+Pilger's career as a documentary filmmaker began with The Quiet Mutiny (1970), made during one of his visits to Vietnam, and continued with over 50 documentaries thereafter.
 Other works in this form include Year Zero (1979), about the aftermath of the Pol Pot regime in Cambodia, and Death of a Nation: The Timor Conspiracy (1993).
 His many documentary films on indigenous Australians include The Secret Country (1985) and Utopia (2013).
 In the British print media, Pilger worked at the Daily Mirror from 1963 to 1986, and wrote a regular column for the New Statesman magazine from 1991 to 2014.

 Pilger won Britain's Journalist of the Year Award in 1967 and 1979.
-His documentaries have gained awards in Britain and worldwide, including multiple BAFTA honours.
-The deceitful practices of the mainstream media are a regular subject in Pilger's writing.
+His documentaries have gained awards in Britain and abroad, including a BAFTA.
+He came fourth in a poll of 50 heroes of all time by the New Statesman in May 2006.

-Early life
+Early life and education

 John Richard Pilger was born on 9 October 1939 in Bondi, New South Wales, the son of Claude and Elsie Pilger.
 His older brother, Graham (1932–2017), was a disabled rights activist who later advised the government of Gough Whitlam.
-Pilger is of German descent on his father's side, while his mother had English, German, and Irish ancestry; two of his maternal great-great-grandparents were Irish convicts transported to Australia.
+Pilger was of German descent on his father's side, while his mother had English, German and Irish ancestry; two of his maternal great-great-grandparents were Irish convicts transported to Australia.
 His mother taught French in school.

 Pilger and his brother attended Sydney Boys High School, where he began a student newspaper, The Messenger.
 He later joined a four-year journalist trainee scheme with the Australian Consolidated Press.